 It was interesting to note that the speakers performed best in corners during testing.
 The 901s performed well in a similar way to traditional audiophile speaker placement.

 The 901s are excellent at rendering music.
-They can be placed in any room and produce a perfect stereo image and large soundstage.
+They can be placed in the listening rooms and produce an excellent stereo image and wide soundstage.
 The inline EQ’s mid-treble slider is crucial when testing the speakers with a variety of solo vocalists.

 The tendency to push for too high treble brightness can result in gritty vocals.
 This is similar to adjusting the tow-in of a traditional speaker.
-However, the effectiveness of the EQ function can help you dial in the sound by tweaking the settings.
+However, the effectiveness of the EQ function can help you dial in the sound by tweaking just the default setting.

-The 901s bass frequency response is also remarkable.
-The Audiophile test CD demonstrated that the 901s could produce 50Hz tones with no problems.
-40Hz tones were also made without any issues.
+The Bose 901s bass response is also remarkable.
+The Audio system test CD demonstrated that the 901s could produce 50Hz tones with no problems.
+40Hz tone bursts were also made without any issues.
 However, energy drops significantly below 40Hz.
-This performance is not what most people would consider flat.
+The speaker’s performance is not what most people would consider flat.

 The 901’s single speaker, the crossover-less design gives it a unique coherence that is nearly impossible to replicate with other types.
 These speakers sound amazing anywhere, thanks to their impressive sound dispersion.